Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting: The nonlinear Boltzmann equation

-for some constant $C>0$, where $\EE^{q+1}$ is defined as $\EE^q$. \end{lem} The proof is similar to the one done in~\cite[Lemma~5.16]{GMM}.
-We shall only mention the main steps. \begin{proof} Let us first consider the velocity aspect only of the norm with $\sigma = 0$.
-Concerning the case of a constant coefficient of inelasticity, we use that the elastic collision operator $Q_1$ satisfies (cf~\cite{Mou})
+\begin{proof} Let us first consider the velocity aspect only of the norm with $\sigma = 0$.
+Concerning the case of a constant coefficient of inelasticity, we use that the elastic collision operator $Q_1$ satisfies (cf.~\cite{Mou})

 First, it can be straightforwardly adapted to the case $L^1(\langle v \rangle^q m)$.
 Then, if $v'_\lambda$ and $v'_0$ denotes the post-collisional velocities in the inelastic case and in the elastic case with obvious notations, using the fact that we both have